-2. October 5 – The AT&T Virginia Children’s Festival is celebrating its 25th anniversary in Norfolk, and you should be part of the fun!
+2. October 4 – The AT&T Virginia Children’s Festival is celebrating its 26th anniversary in Norfolk, and you should be part of the fun!
 Geared completely toward kids ages 10 and younger, this festival includes more than 100 activities, storytelling, lots of hands-on fun, costumed characters, and fun shows.
 Food vendors are on hand. $3 per person.
+Buy Now

 Belvedere Plantation Harvest Festival

-3. Sundays September 21 – November 3 – Head to Fredericksburg for the Belvedere Plantation Harvest Festival, featuring acres of pick-your-own pumpkins, hay rides, a maize maze, zip lines for little ones, a jumping pillow, pig races, barnyard animals and more.
+3. September 20 – November 2 – Head to Fredericksburg for the Belvedere Plantation Harvest Festival, featuring acres of pick-your-own pumpkins, hay rides, a maize maze, zip lines for little ones, a jumping pillow, pig races, barnyard animals and more.
 Fresh cider, pies, local honey and other wares are available, too.
 Children under two are free.
+Weekdays: $9.25/person.
 Friday nights: $12/person.
-Weekends: $17/person.
+Weekends: $17.50-$24.50/person.
 All-You-Can-Carry Pumpkins: $29.99 Buy Now

 New Town Art Festival